telee0/pan-os_cli/README.md

 - watermark on combined plots
 - Additional metric visualization such as chassis power
 - Minor changes for execution efficiency and readability
+- combine_plots on its own py so can be used to combine selected plots with custom watermark

 # pan-os_cli v2.1